This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Consistent data.
 Data store snapshots are guaranteed to be consistent.

 Less disk space overhead.
-You only store what’s in the data store, and not the surrounding operating system and
+You store only what’s in the data store, and not the surrounding OS and

 Less CPU and memory overhead.
 Less data to back up means you use less CPU and memory while the backup process is

 Highly portable.
-Scheduled data store backups usually work even if you move to a different server, operating
+Scheduled data store backups usually work even if you move to a different server, OS, hosting environment, etc.

 Moderately reliable.
 If you can’t deploy the data store with the same configuration and version as the original,